Skip to main content

 1. Run and snapshot.
 Your machine boots, your app initializes, and Ignition captures the full VM state — memory, CPU registers, device state — into a snapshot.

 3. Resume on demand.
-When a request arrives at name.boxd.sh, the proxy detects the machine is suspended and triggers a restore.
-The VM resumes from the snapshot — no boot, no init, no application startup.
-It picks up exactly where it left off.
+When a request arrives at name.boxd.sh, or when you run boxd resume, the machine restores from the snapshot — no boot, no init, no application startup.

 What this enables